We Got Audited By a Competent Authority. Here’s What You Need To Know.

 The medical device we’re talking about here was a smartphone app used by patients.
 It had, in my opinion, a pretty cool and rare property of not having a backend.
 In other words, all data which users enter remains on their smartphone and doesn’t get sent anywhere.
 While this of course limits us in features we can build, it’s very beneficial from a data protection standpoint because we simply weren’t handling any patient data on our end.

-Enter the auditors.
+Enter the competent authority auditors.
 In their opinion, all medical device apps must collect contact data of each user, typically an email address, for post-market purposes, e.g. so that we can contact all relevant users when a bug is discovered which could lead to patient harm.

 The discussion went along these lines: